 Is San Jose, Costa Rica Safe?

-Out of all the towns and destinations in Costa Rica, the capital city of San José has the highest crime rate in Costa Rica.
-This is particularly true in the downtown area, where you should avoid walking alone at night.
+Out of all the towns and destinations in Costa Rica, the capital city of San José has the highest Costa Rican crime rate.
+Particularly in the downtown area, where you should avoid walking alone at night.

 Is Costa Rica’s Caribbean Coast Safe?